SomtoJF/cv-project/README.md

 CV Generator webapp craeted with ReactJS.
 Fill in your information and get an ATS compliant resume instantly.

+### Note:

+For the best results use this app on a larger screen prefarably a laptop or desktop.
+The app is completely responsive but issues might arise when trying to get the resume in `.pdf` format.
+This is because the pdf converter doesnt get the letters off the HTML CV, but rather converts the HTML CV to pdf as it is on the screen.
+This may result in the actual CV taking up a small amount of space on the paper due to difference in the sizes of your screen and a letter sized (A4) paper which the pdf converter attempts to transfer the CV information to.

 ## [What You'll Get](./Doc-resources/myCv.pdf)

 ![screenshot](./Doc-resources/Screenshot1.png)